OmniSharp/omnisharp-vim/README.md

 | [Pathogen](https://github.com/tpope/vim-pathogen)    | `git clone git://github.com/OmniSharp/omnisharp-vim.git ~/.vim/bundle/omnisharp-vim` |

 ### Server
 OmniSharp-vim depends on the [OmniSharp-Roslyn](https://github.com/OmniSharp/omnisharp-roslyn) server.
 The first time OmniSharp-vim tries to open a C# file, it will check for the presence of the server, and if not found it will ask if it should be downloaded.
-Answer 'y' and the latest version will be downloaded and extracted to `~/.omnisharp/omnisharp-roslyn`, ready to use.
+Answer 'y' and the latest version will be downloaded and extracted to `~/.omnisharp/omnisharp-roslyn`, ready to use. *Note:* Requires curl.

 #### Manual installation, and Windows users
 The automatic installation script is currently only available in Linux and macOS, and to Windows users when vim is run in a Cygwin/WSL environment.
 To install the server manually, follow these steps: